furzepig/brachistochrone/_posts/writing/2019-11-09-angel_fish.md

   He did not want the fish to die.
 He turned and walked out of the pond and then he picked up the bottle with the fish in it and went home.
-\np The bottle was on its side and wedged between the dashboard and the windscreen with a road atlas.
+The bottle was on its side and wedged between the dashboard and the windscreen with a road atlas.
 Stuart thought that it was important that the fish could see where they were going.